dotnet/docs-maui/docs/user-interface/controls/label.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-hyperlinks)

-The .NET Multi-platform App UI (.NET MAUI) `Label` displays single-line and multi-line text.
-Text displayed by a `Label` can be colored, spaced, and can have text decorations.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Label> displays single-line and multi-line text.
+Text displayed by a <xref:Microsoft.Maui.Controls.Label> can be colored, spaced, and can have text decorations.

-`Label` defines the following properties:
+<xref:Microsoft.Maui.Controls.Label> defines the following properties:

 - `CharacterSpacing`, of type `double`, sets the spacing between characters in the displayed text.
 - `FontAttributes`, of type `FontAttributes`, determines text style.